Car buying tips

 There are a couple of cuckoos, too.
-The Skoda Superb is a hatchback whose boot lid can also be opened like a saloon's, for example, and the VW Passat CC is a saloon trying to look like a coupé.
+The Skoda Superb is a hatchback whose boot lid can also be opened like a saloon's, for example, and the VW Passat CC is one of a new generation of saloons with swoopy coupé styling.

 2. Running costs are king